Su Jun: Life

 Su Jun's father Su Mo (蘇模) was a prime minister of the Dukedom of Anle—the dukedom that was given to Liu Shan the last emperor of Shu Han and his descendants.
 Su himself was known for his intelligence when he was young.
-In the aftermath of Han-Zhao's capture of Emperor Huai during the Disaster of Yongjia in July 311, Su gathered a group of refugees on modern Shandong Peninsula and served as the leader of self-protection league.
+In the aftermath of Han-Zhao's capture of Emperor Huai during the Disaster of Yongjia in July 311, (Note: In his annotations to vol.34 of Sanguozhi, Pei Songzhi cited Sun Sheng's Shu Shi Pu, which recorded that most of Liu Bei's descendants, including the last Duke of Anle, died during the Disaster.)
+Su gathered a group of refugees on modern Shandong Peninsula and served as the leader of self-protection league.
 This eventually brought the attention of Cao Ni—a general with substantial forces in modern Shandong who frequently changed his allegiance between Han-Zhao and Jin, and after Cao could not persuade Su to join him, he became determined to destroy Su.
 Su became fearful, and in 319 he took his group of refugees south to join the Jin imperial regime under Emperor Yuan, then located at Jiankang.
 Emperor Yuan was impressed at how Su kept his group of refugees together and how he had come a long distance to join him, and he made Su a commandery governor.
 He went through a succession of posts the next few years.

 In 324, when the warlord Wang Dun's forces attacked Jiankang, with intent to overthrow Emperor Yuan's successor Emperor Ming, Emperor Ming summoned Su, among other generals posted on the northern border with Later Zhao, to come to his aid.
 When Su's forces (and those of Liu Xia (劉遐)) arrived in the capital late at night, Emperor Ming personally went to visit the forces.
 Su was instrumental in subsequently defeating Wang's forces, preserving Jin.
 After this success, Su was made the governor of Liyang Commandery (歷陽, roughly modern Chaohu, Anhui).
 He became proud of his success and began to have greater ambition, and he received criminals and other unwanted people into his commandery, seeking to strengthen his own personal force.

 After Emperor Ming's death in October 325, his four-year-old son Emperor Cheng succeeded to the throne, and his maternal uncle Yu Liang became regent.
 Yu became apprehensive of Su and became convinced that he had to strip Su of his military post.
 In 327, he announced that Su was being promoted to minister of agriculture—a post that did not involve any military commands.
 Su refused, and asked to be transferred to another commandery instead.
 Yu in turn refused and prepare for war.
-Su then declared a rebellion against Yu's regency, stating, in a famous quote:
+Su then declared a rebellion against Yu's regency in c.December, stating in a famous quote: